longjl1/TabPet/docs/asset-replacement.md

 - [2025-06-07] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.

 - [2025-06-10] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.

+- [2025-06-12] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.